 Once every 18 months or so, the moon aligns completely with the surface of the sun, casting a narrow shadow along the surface of the Earth.

-This is a total solar eclipse, and the next one happens today, Tuesday, July 2.
-This afternoon, a shadow will fall over the southern Pacific Ocean and parts of Chile and Argentina.
-It’s the first total solar eclipse since the “Great American Eclipse” of August 2017, which bisected the continental United States.
+This is a total solar eclipse, and the very next one is soon: Tuesday, July 2.
+On that day, a shadow will fall over the southern Pacific Ocean and parts of Chile and Argentina.
+It’s the first total solar eclipse since the August 2017 “Great American Eclipse,” which bisected the continental United States.

 Possibly the best place to view the eclipse will be at the La Silla Observatory, an astronomy facility perched high on a mountain in Chile’s Atacama Desert.
 There, away from light pollution and relatively safe from the threat of cloud cover, the total eclipse will begin at 4:39 pm local time, a little more than an hour before sunset.